hisubram/mobilefoundation/instrument_an_app.md

     {: codeblock}
     {: cordova}

-5. To get insights on user onboarding patterns (new users versus returning users) you must associate a user identity with your application session.
-There are no specific API available from Javascript level.
-But this can be done at the native code by calling the following API:
+5. To get insights on user onboarding patterns (new users versus returning users), you must associate a user identity with your application session.
+There is no specific API available from Javascript level.
+But this can be done in the native code by calling the following API:

     **Android:**
       ```java